abenedi/plugin_customapi/README.md

 # plugin_customapi
-Cartridge Demo as PoC for Salesforce Commerce APIs
+Cartridge Demo as PoC for Salesforce Commerce Custom APIs

 This is a Demo Cartridge based on the Official Salesforce Commerce Documentation, the main idea was to test in an ODS environment the Custom API Extensibility.